-Acute graft versus host disease happens within the first 100 days after bone marrow or stem cell transplant.
+Acute graft versus host disease generally happens within the first 100 days after bone marrow or stem cell transplant.
 Sometimes it can be hard to tell if the symptoms are caused by GVHD, or are other side effects of your transplant.
 The symptoms of GVHD depend on which part of the body is affected.
 There is information below about

-This usually begins with a rash, often on the palms of your hands or soles of your feet, or on your shoulders.
+This usually begins with a rash, often on the palms of your hands or soles of your feet, your ears, or on your shoulders.
 It can become widespread.
 The rash might be itchy and painful.
 If it is bad, your skin might blister and peel.

 Your doctor will arrange for you to have regular blood tests, called liver function tests.
 These tests can pick up early changes in your liver before you get any symptoms.
 If the GVHD carries on, your skin and the whites of your eyes may look yellow.
 This is called jaundice.
 It can also make your skin itchy.
 Your abdomen may become swollen and painful if your liver becomes enlarged.

 GVHD of the digestive system often starts with diarrhoea.
 This can be green and watery, and may look bitty.
 It sometimes contains mucus and blood.
 You might have cramping abdominal pain.
 If GVHD affects your stomach you might have indigestion, feel sick, and lose your appetite.